shahidost/Baseline4VTKEL/README.md

-# Baseline framework for Visual-Textual-Knowledge entity linking (VTKEL) task
+# Baseline system for Visual-Textual-Knowledge entity linking (VTKEL)
 This repositroy includes problem, dataset and baseline system for the task of **Vistual-Textual-Knowledge entity linking**, related files and folders to test and run for your problem.

 ### Introduction: